dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 ```

 The syntax `f(a,b,c)` is an example of a call of a function or method `f`, with, in this case,
-three actual arguments, which must correespond to the formal arguments in the definition of `f`.
+three actual arguments, which must correspond to the formal arguments in the definition of `f`.
 This syntax is only legal in an expression if the expression prior to the left parenthesis is a function,
 and not something else.
 It need not be just an identifier; it could be a expression, such
 as a lambda expression: `((f:int)=>42)(1)`.